Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Computational study

-In our first experiment, we consider the NL4Opt dataset, and contrast SyntAGM against six state-of-the-art baselines from the literature by using OpenAI latest state-of-the-art open weight model gpt-oss-20b.
-If one solely focuses on accuracy, then CoE leads the panel, and SyntAGM and Reflexion come second.
-The accuracy-based ranking we obtained is broadly aligned with previous studies \cite{xiao2024chainofexperts,DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}.
-If, however, one considers Avg.
-P/C Tkns and latency, then the picture changes dramatically: while CoE is the most accurate approach, it is also the most cumbersome.
+{\bf [gpt-oss:20b]} Table \ref{tab:nl4opt} reports results on NL4Opt using gpt-oss-20b.
+Because NL4Opt comprises 214 cleaned test instances, we treat the aggregate accuracy figures as substantive empirical evidence; additionally, we include Wilson 95\% confidence intervals (CI) over instances ($n=214$) to quantify uncertainty with respect to the benchmark sample.
 To be fair to all approaches, we included compilation and alignment checks in the loop, so that if at the end of an iteration a model compiles and is judged to be aligned by the LLM, modelling stops.
-Even with this enhancement, CoE average number of iterations remains very high compared to other methods: CoE produces very lengthy debates among agents, which translate to very high token consumption figures --- almost ten times the number of tokens consumed by other approaches here considered.
-Finally, the end-to-end latency is also extremely high: one needs to wait an average of 10 minutes for model \& data to be produced; SyntAGM requires less than two minutes, and Reflexion two minutes and a half.
+The accuracy-based ranking obtained is broadly aligned with previous studies \cite{xiao2024chainofexperts,DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}.
+In this setting, SyntAGM attains the highest observed accuracy (77.1\%) while also requiring substantially fewer prompt/completion tokens and markedly lower latency than CoE, the strongest competing multi-agent baseline.
+CoE remains competitive in accuracy, but its agentic orchestration induces very large token and time overheads: one needs to wait an average of 10 minutes for model \& data to be produced; SyntAGM requires about 2 minutes, and Reflexion 2 minutes and a half.
+Standard prompting is cheaper but substantially less accurate.

-A similar picture emerges if we consider ReSocratic and deploy gpt-oss-20b.
-CoE leads in terms of accuracy, but features a higher number of iterations than other approaches and a much higher token consumption.
-Once more, SyntAGM and Reflexion come second in terms of accuracy, with SyntAGM offering lower latency and lower token consumption than other methods, being only slightly more expensive than the Standard approach.

-We also trialled CoE on instances from ComplexOR benchmark by using GPT-4.1.
-Once more CoE produced very cumbersome iterations requiring, in some cases, hundreds of thousands of tokens and leading to \$ costs that were over ten times higher than those incurred by competitor approaches such as Reflexion and SyntAGM.
-These results suggest that users should carefully consider cost-accuracy tradeoffs while selecting the most appropriate method for a given application.
-In our work, based on these considerations, we opted for excluding CoE for comparisons involving pay-per-use models.

-In Table \ref{tab:complexor}, we test the remaining methods on the ComplexOR benchmark by using GPT-4.1.
-Reflexion, ToT, and SyntAGM offer high accuracy; but SyntAGM, in addition, offer low latency at comparable cost.
-As observed for NL4Opt, other methods such as Standard and CoT are again not competitive and will therefore be excluded from the following experiments.

-Moving to IndustryOR, since this is the hardest benchmark from the literature, we now deploy GPT-5.
-In Table \ref{tab:industryOR} we observe again Reflexion and SyntAGM offering high accuracy, with ToT coming a close second.
-Once more, SyntAGM offers lower latency --- model \& data are returned in half the time on average --- additionally, SyntAGM is 50\% cheaper than the other two methods.